Tvalc/GCA/docs/Story/chapters/Ch1.md

   - They agree to work together to find a way out
   - Encounter Captain Sarah Martinez and Detective James Chen, also abducted
   - Group forms temporary alliance for survival
+  - As Hazel and Tom regroup, they hear the sound of someone frantically typing behind a barricaded prize counter.
+Investigating, they meet **Lisa Chen**, a sharp-witted tech specialist who was abducted while debugging a corporate security app.
+Lisa, initially distrustful, quickly proves her value by hacking a prize terminal to create improvised EMP grenades.
+The trio forms a tentative alliance, each bringing unique skills to the group.

 ### Scene 4: Corporate Messaging
 - **Location**: B1 - Digital Dawn, Management Office